hexadecimalDinosaur/octoprint-cli/README.md

 ![icon](icon/icon.png)

-python3 command line tool for controlling OctoPrint servers
+Python 3 command line tool for controlling OctoPrint servers

 This tool uses the OctoPrint API to control and view the status of 3D printers connected to OctoPrint servers

 This project is a work in progress.
 Some features may not work as intended or be missing.
-If you have suggestions or find bugs, please report them in issues.
+If you have suggestions or find bugs, please report them in [issues](https://github.com/UserBlackBox/octoprint-cli/issues).

 ## Features
+These are the features that have been implemented so far, more functions will be implemented in the future.
+Current progress on features can be found on the [project board](https://github.com/UserBlackBox/octoprint-cli/projects/1).

-* Connection status
+* Printer connection status
-* Print status
+* Print job status
-* Select file for print
+* File selection
 * Pause, resume, cancel prints
 * Start print
 * System commands (shutdown, reboot, restart)
-* Listing files
+* Listing files/folders
 * Retrieving file/folder information
 * Setting extruder and bed temperature
 * Connect and disconnect from printer
 * Continuous status output with temperature status and progress bar
-* File uploads
+* GCODE file uploads to server storage
-* Layer information from OctoPrint-DisplayLayerProgress plugin
+* Layer information from OctoPrint-DisplayLayerProgress plugin if installed on server

 ## Limitations